What We Do

 We conduct outreach and research to understand economic conditions in lower-income communities and barriers to economic participation, and to identify evidence-based solutions to dismantle those barriers.
 We share insights and foster partnerships that improve the flow of capital and credit in underserved communities.
 Our Institute for Economic Equity works to support an economy that works for all, regardless of race or ethnicity, gender or where they live.

 We also assess how well banks comply with financial protection laws and regulations and meet the credit needs of their communities.

 We provide payment services to financial institutions and support the U.S. Treasury's financial operations.

 As part of the Federal Reserve System, we serve banks' demand for currency and coin in the Eighth Federal Reserve District and ensure the currency circulated within our District is high-quality and authentic.

 The St. Louis Fed supports the U.S. Department of the Treasury to promote financial integrity and operational efficiency in the federal government.
 We also manage the Federal Reserve System’s overall relationship with Treasury, coordinating the activities of System operations and business lines supporting Treasury to ensure the smooth financial functioning of the U.S. government.

 We make economic data and resources easy to use.

 The St. Louis Fed maintains one of the world's most comprehensive online economic databases, FRED®.
 Dive into millions of pages of free economic information with our suite of online resources.
 We also provide FRASER, a digital library of U.S. economic, financial and banking history—particularly the history of the Federal Reserve System.

-We also further financial and economic education by developing no-cost curricula and resources to help educators teach economics and personal finance.
+We further financial and economic education by developing no-cost curricula and resources to help educators teach economics and personal finance.